-Law School Associate Professor and
+Law School Professor,

 Director, Maryland Intellectual Property Legal Resource Center

 JD, 1989, University of Pittsburgh School of Law

 LLM, 2004, Santa Clara University School of Law